So, I was doing some shopping recently and came across these:

 They come in different scents, including Fresh Linen and Ocean Breeze.
 I bought the Outdoor Fresh pods.
 It’s sort of hard to fragrance to describe but it is pleasant; kind of like a fabric softener or a laundry detergent aroma but very concentrated.

 Anyway, what you do is put a pod into the cat litter and it’s supposed to absorb odors for up to a week.
-(I will update you on how that goes.)
-If you change litter, throw out the pod with used litter after a week.
+According to the directions, If you change litter, throw out the pod with used litter after a week.
 If you scoop your litter daily, scoop out the pod after a week and replace it with a new one.

 So, back to the scent.
 I have two cats and two different litter boxes.
 About five minutes after I put the pod in one of the litterboxes, I could smell the pod’s scent in the corner of the kitchen where the litterbox is kept.
 About ten minutes later, I could smell it throughout both rooms that had litterboxes.